 Side effects from applying Rogaine to your eyebrows may include:

-Still, researchers in one study on minoxidil and eyebrows noted minimal side effects from the product.
+Still, researchers in on minoxidil and eyebrows noted minimal side effects from the product.

 It’s also possible to accidentally get the product on other parts of your face.
 As a result, you may end up seeing hair growth in these areas.
 You can help minimize this risk by using a cotton swab for a more precise application around the eyebrows.

 It’s crucial that you don’t get the product in your eyes.
 If this happens, flush your eye immediately.
 If you have pain or swelling that persists, go to an emergency or urgent care center.